Read Time: 10 minutes

 Consider the position this puts you in as an author.
 Rather than publishing low-quality work and participating in the race to the bottom on pricing (99¢ books!
 Free books!), put out a high-quality book and then charge what it's worth.
 Develop your career and your readership by approaching self-publishing with the same mindset that traditional publishers use.

-When you're ready to start the self-publishing process and turn your manuscript into a professional-quality book, contact me to learn how Blue Pen Editing and Publishing Services can help.
+When you're ready to start the self-publishing process and turn your manuscript into a professional-quality book, contact us to learn how Blue Pen can help.

 Author & Editor